 Your application should be supported by two sponsors:

 - another IP or a member of a professional body or some other person of standing who are each able to vouch for your good character and suitability to become an Affiliate Member of the IPA.

 Your sponsors should provide a letter addressed to the President of the IPA (not “to whom it may concern”) setting out:

-- his/her full name, address, telephone and fax numbers and e-mail;
+- His/her full name, address, telephone and e-mail

 The IPA may make such further and other enquiries of third parties as it considers appropriate to satisfy itself as to your suitability to be an Affiliate Member

 Should your Membership not be accepted by the Association, then we will refund the fee in full.